-SAD and Being Outdoors
+SAD Prevented by Being Outdoors

-For decades it has been assumed that seasonal affective disorder (SAD) relates only to the amount of light.
-However, this does not explain the lower levels of SAD among many northern climate cultures such as Eskimos as compared to lower latitude dwellers.
+For example, this does not explain the lower levels of SAD among many northern climate cultures such as Eskimos as compared to lower latitude dwellers.
 SAD, as most know is considered a debilitating disorder causing depression, anxiety, fatigue, and lethargy, there are curious exceptions.

 In another study from Turku University’s Central Hospital (Saarijarvi et al. 1999), the prevalence of SAD was higher among women and younger ages, but notably also more prevalent among those with a higher body mass index.

 Indoor light ranges from 60 lux at low lamp level to 200 lux in average indoor lighting.
 The brightest indoor lighting might produce about 1000 lux.
 Levels of over 1000 lux typically require some sort of daylight.

 Research on shift workers has confirmed that light above this level for three hours will re-establish sleep cycles and positive moods within 48 hours, while other techniques such as coffee and alarm clocks can take up to eight days to re-establish ones sleep cycle.
-Levels of over 4000 lux are needed for most endocrine-stimulating functions.
+Levels of over 4,000 lux are needed for most endocrine-stimulating functions.
 Going outside into the sunlight is required for these levels.

 Those who get outside and connect with the nature’s combination of waves—visible light, ultraviolet light, geomagnetic sun pulses, the earth’s magnetic pulses and fresh air—are less likely to experience the depression, fatigue and other symptoms experienced by those who do not get outside into nature.